maxammann/blog/content/posts/2021-04-21-fuzzer-requirements/index.md

 Each *Agent* has an *inbound* and an *outbound channel*.
 These are currently implemented by using an in-memory buffer.

 One might ask why we need two channels.
 There two reasons for this:
-* Having two buffers resembles how networking works in reality: Each computer has an send buffer and an receive buffer.
-In case of TCP the receive buffer can become full and therefore the transmission is throttled.
+* Having two buffers resembles how networking works in reality: Each computer has a input and a output buffer.
+In case of TCP the input buffer can become full and therefore the transmission is throttled.
 * It is beneficial to model each agent with two buffers according to the Single-responsibility principle.
 When sending or receiving data each agent only has to look at its own two buffers.
-If each agent would have only one buffer then you would need to read from an other agent which has the data you want.
-Or if you design it the other way around you would need to write to the buffer of the agent to which you want send data.
+If each agent had only one buffer, then you would need to read from another agent which has the data you want.
+Or if you design it the other way around you would need to write to the buffer of the agent to which you want to send data.
-* By having two buffers it is possible to define message passing semantics outside of the scope of the agents.
-The routine which is executing a trace can decide which message should be send to which agents.
+* By having two buffers it is possible to define a message passing semantic.
+The routine which is executing a trace can decide which message should be sent to which agents.

 The *Agent* Alice can add data to the *inbound channel* of Bob.
 Bob can then read the data from his *inbound channel* and put data in his *outbound channel*.
-If Bob is an OpenSSL *Agent* then then OpenSSL handles this.
+If Bob is an OpenSSL *Agent* then OpenSSL handles this.
 Not the message passing semantics make sure that messages are fetched from agents and delivered to others.

 An *Expect Action* can then verify whether the *inbound channel* contains the expected message and extract *VariableData* from it.